Mullica Hill, New Jersey

-Mullica Hill is a census-designated place (CDP) and unincorporated community within Harrison Township, Gloucester County, New Jersey.
+Mullica Hill is a census-designated place (CDP) and unincorporated community within Harrison Township in Gloucester County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the CDP's population was 4,698, an increase of 716 (+18.0%) from the 3,982 counted at the 2010 U.S. census, which in turn reflected an increase of 2,324 (+140.2%) from the 1,658 enumerated at the 2000 census.

 History

 Spicerville was the name of a community on the south bank of Raccoon Creek, named after prominent landowner Jacob Spicer.
-Mullica Hill originally referred to the settlement on the north bank of Raccoon Creek, named after the sons of Eric Pålsson Mullica, whose sons William, Eric, Olag, and John Mullica began purchasing land here in 1704.
+Mullica Hill originally referred to the settlement on the north bank of Raccoon Creek, named after the sons of Eric Pålsson Mullica, an early Swedish settler (with Finnish ancestry), whose sons William, Eric, Olag, and John Mullica began purchasing land here in 1704.
 Eventually, both communities became known as just Mullica Hill as the original name of Eric's grandfather's house in Central Finland: "Mullikkamäki" (mullikka meaning bull calf and mäki meaning hill).
 Some of Mullica Hill's historic buildings were built following the Civil War, notably the town hall that still stands today.
 The period of industrial and agricultural growth during and after the Civil War is commemorated by a reenactment every fall.

 The area was hit by a strong EF3 tornado on September 1, 2021, with winds of up to 150 mph, produced by the remnants of Hurricane Ida, with multiple homes and farms destroyed.